-MF radio installation - MF radiotelephone station with DSC and a DSC radio watch receiver on a frequency of 2187,5 kHz.
+MF radio installation is an MF radiotelephone station with DSC and a DSC radio watch receiver on a frequency of 2187,5 kHz.

-MF/HF radio installation - MF/HF radiotelephone station with DSC, NBDP and MF/HF radio watch receiver.
+MF/HF radio installation is an MF/HF radiotelephone station with DSC and a DSC MF/HF radio watch receiver.